 Clip may not be representative of the blu-ray version

-So that’s concludes my Midway blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s concludes my Midway blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: Midway (1976) Blu-ray Review